 Term Definition Average A summary of a collection of numbers, calculated by adding all of the numbers together and dividing by how many numbers were in the collection.
 Also known as the mean.
-See also: Mean Baseline Growth CoAlt: ELA and Math (DLM) Colorado Alternate Assessment: ELA and Math Dynamic Learning Maps (DLM) is the standards-based assessment used to measure academic content knowledge in English Language Arts and Mathematics for students with significant cognitive disabilities.
+See also: Mean Baseline Growth Is a normative measure of student progress based on comparison to historical pre- pandemic academic peer groups.
+This approach provides a comparison to past performance to detect statewide shifts.
+CoAlt: ELA and Math (DLM) Colorado Alternate Assessment: ELA and Math Dynamic Learning Maps (DLM) is the standards-based assessment used to measure academic content knowledge in English Language Arts and Mathematics for students with significant cognitive disabilities.
 The Colorado Growth Model The Colorado Growth Model is a statistical model to calculate each student's progress on state assessments.
 The Colorado Growth Model expresses annual growth, for an individual, with a student growth percentile in language arts, mathematics and English proficiency.
 For a school, district, or other relevant student grouping, student growth is summarized using the median of the student growth percentiles for that grouping.
 Colorado Measures of Academic Success (CMAS) Colorado's assessments created to measure the Colorado Academic Standards.
 They include assessments in ELA, math, science and social studies.
 Colorado SAT, PSAT10, PSAT09 Colorado has given a college entrance exam each spring to all 11th graders enrolled in public schools since 2001.
 All Colorado 9 th graders are administered the PSAT09; 10 th graders are administered the PSAT10; and all 11 th graders have the opportunity to take the SAT.
 These assessment results are used in the accountability system.
-Comprehensive Support and Improvement (CS) Schools that are identified for support and improvement under the Every Student Succeeds Act (ESSA), based on one of the 3 following categories: Performing in the lowest 5% of Title I schools; Having a graduation rate below 67%; or Having at least one chronically underperforming student group.
+Comprehensive Support and Improvement (CS) Schools that are identified for support and improvement under the Every Student Succeeds Act (ESSA), based on one of the 3 following categories: • Performing in the lowest 5% of Title I schools; • Having a graduation rate below 67%; or • Having at least one chronically underperforming student group.
 Consolidated Application [ESEA] Colorado's grant application process for LEAs to apply for ESEA (also known as ESSA) funds.
 Cut-Score Or Cut-Point The number required for a school or district to attain a particular level of performance on the performance framework reports.
 The cut-point for each performance indicator level is defined on the performance framework scoring guide.
 Disaggregated Group A demographic group of students.
 Colorado reports student academic growth, on the performance framework reports, for four historically disadvantaged student groups: students eligible for free/reduced cost meals, minority students, students with disabilities, and English learners.
 Additional information is reported by race, ethnicity, gender, and gifted.
 Disaggregated Graduation Rate Graduation rates are disaggregated by student groups.
 On the performance framework reports, disaggregated groups include students eligible for free/reduced cost lunch, minority students, students with disabilities, and English language learners.
 See also: Graduation Rate District Performance Framework (DPF) The framework with which the state evaluates the level to which districts meet the state's expectations for attainment on the performance indicators, and makes an accreditation level determination.
+It is called the District Transitional Framework in 2022